stilist/dripping-clock/README.markdown

-## What is this?
+# Dripping Clock

-This is a simple Dashboard widget that displays the current date and time in a somewhat abstract manner.
+Dripping Clock is a simple Dashboard widget that displays the current date and time in a somewhat abstract manner.

 ## How do I install it?